QilinGu/udacity_ml/projects/capstone/README.md

 need audio for this task.]_

-The ```ai``` object is our Deep Q Learner, without the deep, controlling a simluated game ```g``` analyzed by a Tensorflow environment ```s```.
+The ```ai``` object is our Deep Q Learner, without the deep, controlling a simluated game ```g``` analyzed by a Tensorflow session ```s```.
 Let's get into it.
-Try the following to first demo 1000 steps and watch the car drive!
+Try the following to demo 1000 steps of the simulator and watch the car drive!
 At this point the algorithm is purely random.

 ```python
 In [3]: ai.demo()